-Public Facility
+Public Facilities

 Public Facilities areas serve as centers of life, promoting governmental, institutional, and cultural functions.
 These areas provide for the use and development of land typically owned by government agencies.
-The building form varies in size and structure, with a variety of site layouts and flexible building designs that support civic activity and an active public realm.
+The building form is Very Low Rise to Low Rise, with a variety of site layouts and flexible building designs that support civic activity and an active public realm.
 Uses may include government offices, libraries, schools, service systems and housing.
+In areas where housing is permitted, the density is limited by floor area.

 Net Acres

-13% of Plan Area
+of Plan Area